Academic Catalog

 Evaluation of the Final Defense or Oral Examination

-The committee chair or a department representative will submit Part I to the ETD Coordinator within 48hrs of the defense.
-In the case of a dissertation defense, the UGC Representative may deliver Part I. Under no circumstances will the Graduate College accept this form from a student.
+The committee chair or a department representative will submit Part I to the ETD Coordinator within 48 hours of the defense.
+In the case of a dissertation defense, the UGC Representative may deliver Part I. Under no circumstances will the Office of Graduate & Professional Studies accept this form from a student.

-Following the completion of any required revisions, final approval will be verified through the Oral Defense Form Part II (Part II) and signed by the designee(s) noted on Part I. A designee or department representative will then submit Part II to the ETD Coordinator.
-Under no circumstances will the Graduate College accept this form from a student.
+Following the completion of any required revisions, final approval will be verified through the Oral Defense Form Part II (Part II) and signed by the designee(s) noted in Part I. A designee or department representative will then submit Part II to the ETD Coordinator.
+Under no circumstances will the Office of Graduate & Professional Studies accept this form from a student.

 If the final copy of a thesis or dissertation is not approved within six months of the date of the defense, the defense may be declared invalid and may have to be repeated.